Agentic Exploration of Physics Models: Details on physical systems including experiment tools

 \subsection{Quantum systems}

 The agent is asked to discover the underlying Hamiltonian for an unknown quantum many-body system composed of spins (spin 1/2, i.e.\ qubits).
 In some cases, the Hamiltonian may contain one or several parameters (fields, couplings).
-In some cases, the agent is allowed to change the size $N$ of the experimental system as well.
-The agent does not have any information except that it is dealing with a spin 1/2 system and that the number of spins is a certain value (or variable).
+In some cases, the agent can change the size $N$ of the experimental system as well.
+The agent does not have any information except that it is dealing with a spin 1/2 system and that the number of spins is a certain value (or variable) and the connectivity of the system (1d vs 2d grid).
 If there is a parameter, the agent is just being told the name of that parameter (e.g.\ `A') without reference to its meaning.
-The exact Hamiltonians are specified in \Cref{tab:eom_quantum}.
+The exact Hamiltonians are specified in \Cref{tab:eom_quantum} and the Hamiltonians predicted by the agent in \Cref{tab:predicted_ham_quantum}.

 The system is described in the following way: